An all-encompassing guide to our community curation

 Just like curation, the traditional definition of community seems to be outdated.
 It is interesting to think about the evolvement of the word community in line with curation and understand both of their relation to the term excess.

 In the past, communities were more likely associated with a group of people living in the same physical location: neighbourhood, school, town.
 This is what the dictionary definition suggests in the first place as well.
 However, community, now, implies a meaning that is not merely something that we born or fit into; it is something we choose for ourselves and express our identities through (The Atlantic, 2017).
-Community has no physical or geographical boundaries.
+The community has no physical or geographical boundaries.

-Thanks to the revolutionized social media methods of interaction, we -millenials that are born into abundance — have an incredibly easy access to the wider clusters of people.
+Thanks to the revolutionized social media methods of interaction, we -millenials that are born into abundance — have incredibly easy access to the wider clusters of people.
 While abundance occurs in the numbers of people we could access, the question of ‘’With whom I am together with?’’ started to be easily raised up.
-We tend to choose our communities depending on our shared values, interests or needs.
+We tend to choose our communities depends on our shared values, interests or needs.
 This is where communities start to be built around shared purposes and needs instead of physical links.
 Community, itself, derives curation automatically and that happens around shared purposes.

 We have shared purposes.
 So, aren’t we done with being a community yet?

 Everyone has millions of different goals and interests that they could share with others.
-However, it is fair to say that having a shared purpose would not be enough for communities to exist, unless the members of the community care about each other.
+However, it is fair to say that having a shared purpose would not be enough for communities to exist unless the members of the community care about each other.
 Interesting podcast from Victoria Stoyanova, a community architect, reveals the core qualities of curating strong communities around a common purpose.
 One of the key points that she mentions is to constitute ownership and trust among members.
 Even simple details like celebrating birthdays or remembering one’s dog’s name become crucial to establish these relationships.
 If we are not listening and caring about each other, there are no ways we could show off our vulnerabilities and this would end up with becoming a simple people group instead of community.

 Community Builder Fabian Pfortmüller nicely examines the shift in our understanding of communities in his article and describes the difference between communities and other similar people groups (Medium, 2017).
-Unlike project teams, companies or political movements optimizing for external purposes (collective goals); communities optimises for internal purposes (the relationship and the shared identity).
-What separates communities from rest of the groups is that they come together around an internal purpose.
+Unlike project teams, companies or political movements optimizing for external purposes (collective goals); communities optimise for internal purposes (the relationship and the shared identity).
+What separates communities from the rest of the groups is that they come together around an internal purpose.

 There must be a person assigned to catalyze these relationships and establish trust carefully and systematically in each community.
 This person is certainly not a receptionist sitting at the entrance of the space that the community gathers.
 Some people like community managers / builders / architects / curators are the ones who lead this process for communities to survive and reach to the external and internal purposes collectively.
 That is mainly actualized through creating a safe space for community members to take initiative.